DoTheEvo/XCPng-basics/README.md

 **is not indicative of a performance of a linux VM**, but I dont feel like doing linux, it would be probably geekbench + fio and I hate dealing with fio test configs and results.

-* *Later experience* - Had MSI cubi miniPC and I planed to install opnsense straight on metal, but there were issues and I thought because of realtek NICs and freeBSD of opnsense combo... so virtualization time...<br>
+* *Later experience* - Had MSI cubi miniPC and I installed opnsense on it under xcpng.
+But throughput was terrible, like \~50Mbit because of poor quality of freeBSD drivers for xen virtual NICs.<br>
-XCPng had terrible throughput of \~50Mbit, Proxmox with virtio managed full \~300Mbit.
+Proxmox with virtio NICs managed full \~300Mbit.

 </details>